aadhil96/Language-Detection-API-Deplpyment/README.md

 # Language Detection Deployment Using FastAPI, Docker, and Heroku

+This project demonstrates the deployment of a Language Detection API using FastAPI, Docker, and Heroku.
+The API detects the language of a given text input and returns the language name.

 ### 1. Develop and save the model with this Colab

 [Open Colab](https://colab.research.google.com/drive/1uaALcaatvxOu42IhQA4r0bahfdpw-Z7v?usp=sharing)